gambino0896/PLP-Project-Portfolio/README.md

-# PLP-Project-Portfolio
+# About my first project on Github
-This is my first project on Github.
+a PLP project on portfolio.